 It's always dangerous when you turn left in an intersection.
-You have to cross over opposing lanes of traffic which leaves you vulnerable in a crash.
+You usually have to cross over opposing lanes of traffic which leaves you vulnerable in a crash.
 It also exposes you to drivers who would never think that they might have to yield and let you turn left.

 The rule in B.C. for turning left at an intersection requires that you yield to any opposing traffic in or approaching the intersection so closely that it would be a hazard.
 Having yielded as required, opposing traffic must now yield to you and allow you to make your left turn.